msakai/resume/resume.md

   Specification mining tackles the software maintenance and reliability issues by mining latent specification from source code.
-We have developed technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration problem.
+We have developed novel technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration.

 * CForge: Bounded model checker for C language (2008-2012):